 - Rethink “what if” thoughts.
 At the crux of solution-focused brief therapy is gaining the ability to use your strengths to implement practical solutions in the face of problems.
 When you can successfully problem-solve, you’ll be able to carry out logical, beneficial plans to attain goals effectively.
 Try responding to obsessive, intrusive thoughts with clear alternatives to help you put positive plans into action.
 For every “what if” question, try to create an “if-then” answer.
 This way, even if the worst-case “what if” scenario occurs, you’ll have a concrete “if-then” plan to improve the circumstances.

 Remember that overthinking isn’t your fault.
 You never asked for negative thoughts to intrude on your peace.
 Acknowledge, however, that you’re allowed to have thoughts you disagree with or know are untrue.
 Give yourself a chance to recognize and change negative and intrusive thoughts.
 Reach out to Susan Delia, LICSW, for counseling, care, guidance, and support in a safe space that empowers you to reframe your thoughts logically at your own pace.
 Working together with a therapist will help you figure out how to redirect obsessive thoughts that dwell on anxieties and traumas.
 Then, you can have more balanced thinking patterns conducive to enhancing mental, emotional, behavioral, and social health and achieving your goals of living less distressed in the future.
-Solution-focused therapy for anxiety in particular can be effective in helping you overcome intrusive and anxious thoughts.
+Cognitive behavioral therapy for anxiety in particular can be effective in helping you overcome intrusive and anxious thoughts.